HES-Capstone-dBio/dbio-protocol/README.md

 Upon submitting a request with well-formatted JSON, the requester should be presented with one of the following responses:
 - `200 Ok` - The user object was created.
-- `409 Conflict` - The user object already exists.
+- `500 Internal Server Error` - The user object already exists.

 #### `GET /dbio/users/eth/{eth-address}`
 The get request to `/dbio/users/eth/{eth-address}` takes as path parameters the following items: